jqnatividad/qsv/README.md

 Relevant env vars are defined as anything that starts with `QSV_` & `MIMALLOC_` & the proxy variables listed above.

 ### .env File Support
-qsv support the use of `.env` files to set environment variables.
+qsv supports the use of `.env` files to set environment variables.
 The `.env` file is a simple text file that contains key-value pairs, one per line.

 It processes `.env` files as follows:

 * Upon invocation, qsv will look for a file named `.env` in the current working directory.
 If one is found, it will be processed.
-* If no `.env` file is not found in the current working directory, qsv will next look for an `.env` file with the same filestem as the binary in the directory where the binary is (e.g. if `qsv`/`qsvlite`/`qsvdp` is in `/usr/local/bin`, it will look for `/usr/loca/bin/qsv.env`, `/usr/local/bin/qsvlite.env` or `/usr/local/bin/qsvdp.env` respectively).
+* If no `.env` file is not found in the current working directory, qsv will next look for an `.env` file with the same filestem as the binary in the directory where the binary is (e.g. if `qsv`/`qsvlite`/`qsvdp` is in `/usr/local/bin`, it will look for `/usr/local/bin/qsv.env`, `/usr/local/bin/qsvlite.env` or `/usr/local/bin/qsvdp.env` respectively).
 * If no `.env` files are found, qsv will proceed with its default settings and the current environment variables, which may include "QSV_" variables.

 When processing `.env` files, qsv will: